 ***Please note that I no longer respond to comments/questions to this post!
-For additional help, see a list of individualized services to help you in your path to graduate school, and the Guidance Package, both offered below the post***
+Please see our Grad School Application Guidance Package, plus some individualized services, below the post***

 One of the most common points of confusion among undergraduates and new graduate students is how to write an email to contact a professor to serve as a potential Ph.D. or graduate school advisor.
 This can be a minefield.
 Yet the email inquiry to a potential advisor is one of the most important steps in your entire graduate school process, in that it is your chance to make a first impression on the person who will dictate many elements of your life for the next five to ten years.